 I tested the magnet on a variety of metal surfaces in my house: gun safe, fridge, filing cabinet, etc. It stuck to everything and didn’t budge — unless I made it.
 My go-to application for it is to hold my Glock 19 to the side of my safe in the bedroom.
 Because it is enclosed in a durable fabric pouch, the magnet itself never comes into contact with your gun, your safe, or whatever other surface you attach it to, so it won’t damage the finish.

-Their website says the magnets will hold guns up to 15 pounds.
+Their website says the low-profile magnets will hold guns up to 15 pounds.
 I tested it out by using it to hang my unloaded AR-15 on my safe door.
+No problem.
 Again, it held strong and didn’t move until I wanted it to do so.

 As for cost, they’re not the cheapest thing in the world, given how minimalist the product is.
 One magnet and a small plate is $13.99; the car plate is $3.95.
 Engraved plates cost more than the magnets themselves at $14.95.

 The company is veteran-owned and the product is American-made, so it’s hard to argue about money when so many products today have “Made in China” stickers on them.

 The customer reviews are strong.
 And all in all, it’s a handy product if you’re looking for a way to provide easy access in your car, bedroom or office, but don’t want a handgun just sitting in your center console or on your nightstand.
 I’m happy with mine.

 Magnet size: 4.25″ x 1″ x .5″

 Small Mounting Plate size: 3/4″ x 4″ x 1/8″